New Overtime Rule Takes Effect – Challenges Take Place Across Country

 Next Steps

-• Plan for how to roll out reclassification decisions.
-This will include training reclassified employees on timekeeping requirements and rules against off-the-clock work and managing employee relations concerns that employees might raise if they are upset about losing their salaried status.
+- Plan for how to roll out reclassification decisions.
+This will include training reclassified employees on timekeeping requirements and rules against off-the-clock work, and managing employee relations concerns employees might raise if they are upset about losing their salaried status.

-To learn more about this rule and how it will impact your workforce, the U.S. Department of Labor (DOL) created a frequently asked questions page.
+To learn more about this rule and how it will impact your workforce, the DOL created a FAQs page.

-Employers may want to prepare plans on how to comply, but proceed with caution on an actual rollout or implementation.
-This will protect them in the case that the rule is paused like it was back in 2016.
-Employers should also be mindful of state and local wage and hour laws that may impose additional requirements for exempt status beyond federal requirements under the FLSA.
+Employers may want to prepare plans on how to comply and also be mindful of state and local wage and hour laws that may impose additional requirements for exempt status beyond federal requirements under the FLSA.

 We’re Here to Help

 Our payroll pros keep you abreast of the latest laws and regulations impacting related payroll obligations.
-Contact us today to learn how our software can help you quickly and seamlessly integrate any necessary changes to workers’ wages.
+Get in touch with us today to learn how our software can help you quickly and seamlessly integrate any necessary changes to workers’ wages.